korn3r/parpg/README.md

   -nor        Switch to include symbols "!","@","$" in special symbol dictionary (by default they are not used).
 OPTIONAL

   Tested only with Python3, so probably doesnt work with python2 (im to lazy to test)

+  PS: i hope i chose license right.... anyway anyone can do with this little piece of code whatever he wishes, apart from saying that you wrote it yourself. there is a chance you might go to hell if you do so...